 - It’ll soon be time to go Trick or Treat, the next clue is hiding where you eat (under the kitchen table)

-- Grab the free printable below (scroll to the end of this page).
+- Free Printable: Download the free printable clues provided below (scroll to the end of this page).
 These carefully crafted clues will set the stage for an exciting Halloween adventure.

 Halloween Gifts for Kids

 Because my son has a severe peanut allergy, it’s often difficult to find candy that’s guaranteed to be produced in a nut-free facility.
 As a result, we lean towards non-candy gifts whenever possible!
 Here are our top Halloween gift ideas for kids.

 - Halloween Mad Libs Junior: World’s Greatest Word Game